johnwargo/johnwargo-static-11ty/src/posts/2009/another-internet-scam-(on-amazon.com).md

 ---
-title: Another Internet Scam (on Amazon.com)
+title: A Book Scam on Amazon.com
-description:
+description: I encountered a vendor on Amazon 'selling' a copy of my book at a ridiculous price.
 date: 2009-11-24
 headerImage:
 categories: [Miscellaneous]